Kaltsoon/data-management-and-databases/slides/week-10/week-10.md

 ---

-# Determing primary key for a weak entity typea
+# Determing primary key for a weak entity type

 - A _weak entity type_ is an entity type that is dependent on the existence of another entity type
 - For example _CourseGrade_ is existence-dependent on _Student_ and _CourseOffering_